 Yes, just a few questions, so they’ll know what to expect, to be privy to what the art, literature, and psychology of warfare has taught us over the years.
-I wonder if the questions would even matter, but I feel compelled to ensure that the next generation of young boys and girls know what to expect of the next war (and all the new wars ahead—wars waiting out there for us like great beasts we’ll be forced to slay).
+I don’t know if the questions would even matter, but I feel compelled to ensure that the next generation of young boys and girls knows what to expect of the next war (and all the new wars ahead—wars waiting out there for us like great beasts we’ll be forced to slay).
 And what about a society and nation that’s become increasingly distanced from those who fight on their behalf?
 Are we all ready to accept the responsibility of knowing what’s ahead, to care for a generation of broken men and women, and provide the resources to help them cope with challenges ahead?
 Are we prepared to help them with all the battles that await them?
 Are we?

 It seems like a question worth asking…

 J. A. Moad II